Brett-Kennedy/DatasetTester/README.md

 Returns an image of a plot summarizing the results, providing an overview of how each predictor did.
 The x-axis lists all datasets, ordered by the permance of the first predictor.
 For this purpose, it is recommended the first specified detector act as a baseline against which to compare the other detectors.
 A line is drawn for each detector, plotting it's score for each dataset.

+Creates plots summarizing the results.
+This includes two plots:

+1. a pair of line graphs:
+    1. a line graph comparing each detector by accuracy.
+The x-axis lists the datasets arranged from lowest to highest accuracy on the first detector; the y-axis indicates the accuracy in the specified metric.
+A line is drawn for each detector.
+    2. a similar line graph comparing model complexity.
+This applies only to models such as decision trees where the complexity can be readily measured.
+2. a heatmap indicating how often each model is the most accurate and most interpretable.
+Where the complexity cannot be measured, this simply compares how often each model had the highest accuracy.

+#### Parameters

+**summary_df**: pandas dataframe
+The results found calling run_tests() or run_tests_parameter_search()

+**accuracy_metric**: str

+The accuracy metric used in summary_df.
+This is one of the column headings

+**saved_file_name**: str

+The full path to the file saved in run_tests() or run_tests_parameter_search().
+This will have been returned by the method

+**results_folder**: str

+path where the dataframe created here will be saved to disk

+#### Return Type
+None
 ##